PetroIvaniuk/llms-tools/README.md

 - [Controlling Text-to-Image Diffusion by Orthogonal Finetuning](https://oft.wyliu.com/) - Orthogonal Finetuning (OFT), for adapting text-to-image diffusion models to downstream tasks
 - [StyleDrop: Text-To-Image Generation in Any Style](https://styledrop.github.io/) - that enables the generation of images that faithfully follow a specific style, powered by Muse, a text-to-image generative vision transformer, by Google Research
 - [Stable Diffusion XL](https://stability.ai/stable-diffusion), [DreamStudio](https://dreamstudio.ai/) - create descriptive images with shorter prompts and generate worlds within images
 - [DeepFloyd IF](https://stability.ai/blog/deepfloyd-if-text-to-image-model), [Code](https://github.com/deep-floyd/IF), [Demo: HF](https://huggingface.co/spaces/DeepFloyd/IF) - is a state-of-the-art text-to-image model released on a non-commercial, research-permissible license that provides an opportunity for research labs to examine and experiment with advanced text-to-image generation approaches.
-In line with other Stability AI models, Stability AI intends to release a DeepFloyd IF model fully open source at a future date, by Stability AI, together with its multimodal AI research lab DeepFloyd
+In line with other Stability AI models, Stability AI intends to release a DeepFloyd IF model fully open source at a future date, by Stability AI together with its multimodal AI research lab DeepFloyd
 - [CLIP](https://openai.com/research/clip) - a neural network which efficiently learns visual concepts from natural language supervision, by OpenAI
 - [DALL·E 2](https://openai.com/dall-e-2) - an AI system that can create realistic images and art from a description in natural language, by OpenAI
 - [DALL·E](https://openai.com/research/dall-e) - a version of GPT-3 trained to generate images from text descriptions, using a dataset of text–image pairs, by OpenAI